 Built-up Roofing

-One of the most effective and long-lasting roofing materials is built-up roofing.
+One of the most influential and long-lasting roofing materials is built-up roofing.
 This type of roofing is made of multiple layers of asphalt and reinforcing fabric, which makes it resistant to leaks, wind damage, and fire.

 Solar Panels